A Whiskey Writer Names His #1 Favorite Whiskey From All 50 States

 Tasting Notes:

 Your nose will be greeted with the expected flavors of brown sugar, caramel, and vanilla.
-But, behind that is subtle, sweet smoke.
-The first sip yields peppery spice, charred oak, sweet vanilla, and a backbone of woodsmoke.
-The finish is medium in length, dry, and ends with more sweet smoke.
+But behind that is subtle, sweet smoke.
+The first sip yields peppery spice, charred oak, sweet vanilla, and a continued backbone of woodsmoke.
+The finish is medium in length, dry, and ends with a return to that sweet smoke from the nose.

 North Carolina (Seventeen Twelve Bourbon)